 Beeswax also helps keep your lip balm stable so that the different ingredients don’t end up separating or settling down at the bottom.

 But you may want to stay away from beeswax because you ran out of it, or you don’t have access to it.
 Perhaps you’re vegan and don’t want to use beeswax, which is actually harvested from bees.
+Then in this case, please forego the honey and use castor oil instead.

 Not to worry, you can other alternatives to beeswax such as soy wax, cocoa butter wafers, candelila wax, carnauba wax or shea butter.